 Mrs. Kelley also leads the student body in chants and songs during assemblies and coordinates annual music events for families to enjoy seeing what students have learned in music class.
 Watch for announcements regarding these events!

 We are very lucky to have a P.E. specialist this year who teaches at Clear Lake one day per week (she teaches the other four days at Meadow View).
 Classes attend one session of P.E. on a rotating schedule each Wednesday.

-The specialist, Selena Frazier, focuses on a variety of movement fundamentals, games and sports skills.
+The specialist, Casey White, focuses on a variety of movement fundamentals, games and sports skills.
 Early in the year, sessions are dedicated to introducing Playworks rules and games.
 As the year progresses, more advanced skills will be introduced.
 The specialist coordinates with the classroom teacher so that the second period of P.E. each week (taught by the classroom teacher) can extend instruction from earlier in the week.

 Clear Lake introduced a program in 2015-16 called Playworks.
 The program operates with the goal of transforming recess with safe and healthy play so teachers can teach and kids can learn.
 The program was piloted at Prairie Mountain during the 2014-15 school year with tremendous success.
 Students learn structured games they can play independently at recess.
 Game rules are pre-determined and schoolwide, minimizing contention between students on the playground.
 When a disagreement arises, students “Rock it out”, playing Rock-Paper-Scissors for basic disagreements such as whether the ball was in or out of bounds or who was in line first.
 Learn more at playworks.org.